CogitatorTech/gaggle/docs/ERROR_CODES.md

-# Gaggle Error Codes Reference

-**Version:** 0.1.0
-**Date:** November 2, 2025

-## Overview
+### Overview

 Gaggle uses standardized error codes to make error handling more predictable and debugging easier.
-Each error includes a numeric code (E001-E010) that can be used programmatically.
+Each error includes a numeric code (E001 to E010) that can be used programmatically.
+When troubleshooting, look for the bracketed code (like [E003]) and refer to the corresponding section below.

-## Error Code Format
+#### Error Code Format

 All errors follow this format: